Mrs. Skinner

 Writing: All essays will be typed on the computer.
 The FAST does NOT allow spell check.
 We will begin early working on the computers.

-Currently we are working on conclusions.
+Currently we are working on writing a four paragraph essay.

 Main Idea = topic + point